Mymyilmaz/idmanagement.gov/_implement/unifyia-guide.md

 <p align="justify">A user can log in to the Unifyia platform and self-issue passkey credentials or Derived FIDO2 Credentials.
 There are multiple ways for the user to log in to self-onboard and issue credentials based on the defined organization policies.</p>

-- Users can log in with the existing trusted credentials such as a username and password issued by the identity providers such as Entra ID or Okta to issue passkeys.
+- Users can log in with the existing trusted credentials, such as a username and password issued by the identity providers such as Entra ID or Okta to issue passkeys.
-- Users can perform a Certificate Based Authentication to log in, perform PIV credential verification, and issue Derived passkeys.
+ Users can use certificate-based Authentication to log in, verify their PIV credentials, and issue Derived passkeys.
 - If FIDO2 provisioning is configured, then the user can log in with the existing trusted credentials of the IDPs such as Entra ID or Okta, and log in to the relying parties using the issued passkeys.
 - Users can log into the platform and issue mobile digital credentials on the Unifyia ID Wallet app.
 For the FIDO2 credential, the users can use an NFC-enabled device.